alirezaashrafi/webi/README.md

 <img src="https://github.com/alirezaashrafi/webi/blob/master/webi.jpg?raw=true" width="100%">

-<h3>last version </h3>
 [![](https://jitpack.io/v/alirezaashrafi/webi.svg)](https://jitpack.io/#alirezaashrafi/webi)
-# Webi Android Http Libray

-<h4>Webi is an HTTP library that makes networking for Android apps</h4>
+<h4>Webi is a Fast and full of features HTTP library that makes easy networking and caching response for Android apps And comparable to other similar libraries</h4>

-- easier and, most importantly, faster
+- Easy to use and set up
+- Less coding
-- There are three fast Caching method ram,xml,sql
+- Very fast and multi-threaded
+- Includes quick and different ways to cache
-- jsonArray and jsonObject request
+- JsonArray , jsonObject and xml request
-- post to server fast and easier
+- Easily post values to the server

+---
 ## How to download webi
-### Gradle
+#### Gradle
 ###### Add it in your root build.gradle at the end of repositories:
 ```java
     allprojects {